seasonyao/LearnFromHumanEdit/README.md

 ## TODO
 - Adapt the codes *_trainer.py
-    - to print metrics
+    - Save output models
-    - Save metrics and output models
+    - Save outputs
 - Modify the classes in dpo.py and rename it to be more generic
 - Add link to paper and bib
 - Add dataset
-- Do we need wand instructions
+- Do we need wandb instructions